55+ of the Best Blogging Tools for Beginners

-Most beginning bloggers think that if they do a little research and start writing about the topics they like, that people will come to their blog in droves to read what they have to say.
+Most beginning bloggers think that if they do a little research and start writing about the topics they like, people will come to their blog in droves to read what they have to say.

 And all they get are crickets.